yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/txn_begin.md

 ## Semantics

 Supports both Serializable and Snapshot Isolation using the PostgreSQL isolation level syntax of `SERIALIZABLE` and `REPEATABLE READS` respectively.
-Note that even `READ COMMITTED` and `READ UNCOMMITTED` isolation levels are mapped to Snapshot Isolation.
+Even `READ COMMITTED` and `READ UNCOMMITTED` isolation levels are mapped to Snapshot Isolation.

 Note that the Serializable isolation level support was added in [v1.2.6](../../../../releases/v1.2.6/).
 The examples on this page have not been updated to reflect this recent addition.